aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-mirrormaker-recipe.rst

 ------------------

 Here is the sample Terraform file that will spin up two Apache Kafka services, an Apache Kafka MirrorMaker 2 service and the MirrorMaker 2 service will be configured with two cluster alias pointed to the source and target Apache Kafka clusters.

 The service integrations ``source-kafka-to-mm`` and ``mm-to-target-kafka`` connect the Kafka clusters to the MirrorMaker 2 instance.
 The replication flow ``mm-replication-flow`` creates a unidirectional flow to populate the remote topics based on source topics.

-The `".*"` wildcard in the MirrorMaker 2 configuration means that all the topics from the source cluster will be replicated to the target cluster.
-However, since the flow is unidirectional, the ``topic-b`` will only be present in the target cluster and not the source cluster.
+The ``".*"`` wildcard in the MirrorMaker 2 configuration means that all the topics from the source cluster will be replicated to the target cluster.
+However, since the flow is unidirectional, the ``topic-b`` will only be present in the target cluster (where it was originally created) and not the source cluster.

 ..
 Tip::